Illinois Compiled Statutes

 h.
 The Board is not liable for any obligation of the Plan.
 There is no

-liability on the part of any member or employee of the Board or the
+liability on the part of any member or employee of the Board, the

-Department, and no cause of action of any nature may arise against them,
+Department, or the Director, both as regulator and as rehabilitator or liquidator, and no cause of action of any nature may arise against them,

 for any action taken or omission made by them in the performance of their